jonraem/html5-preliminary/README.md

 About
 -
-There are some custom changes in the library and framework source files.
+There are some custom changes in the library and framework source files:
 * Custom change in _tables.scss (padding-left).
 * Custom changes in _pagination.scss.
+* Custom changes in scss/_customVariables.scss.
 * Custom changes in jquery-ui.css.
-* Custom changes in scss/_customVariables.scss.

-Instructions:
+Technologies used:
+* Bootstrap
+* jQuery
+* jQuery UI
+* SCSS

+Instructions
 -
 * Write "test_me" into the name field to add entries without form validation.